lammps/lammps/doc/src/pg_developer.rst

      memset(globalAvgVel, 0, 4 * sizeof(double));
      MPI_Allreduce(localAvgVel, globalAvgVel, 4, MPI_DOUBLE, MPI_SUM, world);
      scale3(1.0 / globalAvgVel[3], globalAvgVel);
-     if (comm->me == 0) {
+     if ((comm->me == 0) && screen) {
-       printf("\%e, \%e, \%e\n",
+       fmt::print(screen,"{}, {}, {}\n",
                   globalAvgVel[0], globalAvgVel[1], globalAvgVel[2]);
      }
    }

 In the code above, we use MathExtra routines defined in ``math_extra.h``.
 There are bunch of math functions to work with arrays of doubles as with math vectors.
+It is also important to note that LAMMPS code should always assume to be run in parallel and that atom data is thus distributed across the MPI ranks.
+Thus you can only process data from local atoms directly and need to use MPI library calls to combine or exchange data.
+For serial execution, LAMMPS comes bundled with the MPI STUBS library that contains the MPI library function calls in dummy versions that only work for a single MPI rank.

 In this code we use an instance of Atom class.
-This object is stored in the Pointers class (see ``pointers.h``).
-This object contains all global information about the simulation system.
-Data from Pointers class available to all classes inherited from it using protected inheritance.
-Hence when you write you own class, which is going to use LAMMPS data, don't forget to inherit from Pointers.
+This object is stored in the Pointers class (see ``pointers.h``) which is the base class of the Fix base class.
+This object contains references to various class instances (the original instances are created and held by the LAMMPS class) with all global information about the simulation system.
+Data from the Pointers class is available to all classes inherited from it using protected inheritance.
+Hence when you write you own class, which is going to use LAMMPS data, don't forget to inherit from Pointers or pass an Pointer to it to all functions that need access.
 When writing fixes we inherit from class Fix which is inherited from Pointers so there is no need to inherit from it directly.